HtmlUnit/htmlunit-neko/README.md

 This is the code repository of the HTML parser used by HtmlUnit.

+HtmlUnit has been using CyberNeko HTML parser (http://nekohtml.sourceforge.net/) for a long time.
-For a long time HtmlUnit uses the CyberNeko HTML Parser (http://nekohtml.sourceforge.net/).
-But because the development seems to end somewhere around 2014 we started our own fork that now has many improvements.
+But since the development was discontinued around 2014, we started our own fork, which now has many improvements.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.sourceforge.htmlunit/neko-htmlunit/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.sourceforge.htmlunit/neko-htmlunit)